ecbypi/besko/README.md

 been logged and to assist residents who may have questions about their package.

 * Type in the name on the package
-* Click on you typed in when it appears
+* Click on what you typed in when it appears
 * Add some package details (how many, who delivered it)
-* Send notifications, recipients are automatically notified
+* Send notifications, recipients are emailed automatically
-* Packages are logged for everyone's use
+* Packages are logged for desk workers' reviewal and recipients' records
 * Emails are sent individually to each resident to help maintain some form of privacy

 ## Why is this here?